HIPAA Compliance Checklist for 2025

 HIPAA violations often occur when access isn’t removed after employees leave, as seen in the Memorial Healthcare System case.
 CloudEagle.ai automates both onboarding and offboarding processes.

-As soon as an employee joins or exits, access is granted or revoked based on their role and status, without delays or manual steps.
+As soon as an employee joins or exits, access to protected health information (PHI) and sensitive systems is automatically granted or revoked based on their job role and employment status.

 Role-Based Access Controls (RBAC)